 Labradors, also called Labrador Retrievers, are the friendliest and most obedient of all canines.

-They are the perfect companions for families with children, disabled people, both playful and laid-back pet parents, and of course – feline pets.
+They are the perfect companions for families with children, disabled people, playful and laid-back pet parents, and feline pets.

 A Labrador will almost immediately take up with your kitty.
-It can be just as gentle, curious, and playful as any cat breed, and best of all – it will not only tolerate the presence of a cat, it will actually enjoy the kitty’s company.
+It can be just as gentle, curious, and playful as any cat breed, and best of all, it will not only tolerate the presence of a cat but also enjoy the kitty’s company.
 The younger the Lab, the easier it will start getting along with the cat.
 It makes sense – a puppy is less alarming to a small cat than a giant full-grown lab is.

 Golden Retriever

-If you’re used to grooming your cat on regular basis, you won’t have a problem taking care of one of these large, long-haired canines.
+If you’re used to grooming your cat regularly, you won’t have a problem taking care of one of these large, long-haired canines.

-The Golden Retriever is one of the most tolerant, friendly dogs out there.
+The Golden Retriever is one of the most tolerant, friendly dogs.
 It will play and cuddle with your cat and won’t mind you sharing your time with your feline friend.
-As with Labradors, cats may be afraid of full-grown Golden Retrievers, so it’s best to adopt a puppy.
+As with Labradors, cats may fear full-grown Golden Retrievers, so it’s best to adopt a puppy.

 Beagle